xXMagIkZzR4mBOXx/EdgeComputing_Project/README.md

 #### Functionality
 - **Receive Data**: Listens on a socket for incoming data from the client.
 - **Process Data**: Performs necessary operations on the received data.
+- **Stats Computation**: Computes mean, median and standard deviation of each column data.
-- **Send Response**: Sends a processed response back to the client.
+- **Send Response**: Sends a processed response back to the client, containing the statistical results of the received client data.
 -
 ### Prerequisites